zdharma-continuum/zinit/README.md

 source-study` after loading the module at top of `~/.zshrc` to see a list of all sourced files with the time the sourcing took in milliseconds on the left.
 This feature allows to profile the shell startup.
-Also, no script can pass-through that check and you will obtain a complete list of all loaded scripts, like if Zshell itself was tracking this.
+Also, no script can pass-through that check and you will obtain a complete list of all loaded scripts, like if Zshell itself was investigating this.
 The list can be surprising.

 ## Debugging